 A federal law, known as the Family Educational Rights and Privacy Act, or FERPA, affords parents and eligible students certain rights with respect to student education records.

 For purposes of student records, an "eligible" student is one who is age 18 or older or who is attending an institution of postsecondary education.
-These rights, as discussed in this section as well as at Objecting to the Release of Directory Information on page 11, are:
+These rights, as discussed in this section as well as at Objecting to the Release of Directory Information on page 13, are the right to:

-- The right to inspect and review student records within 45 days after the day the school receives a request for access. - The right to request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA. - The right to provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent. - The right to file a complaint with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements.
+- Inspect and review student records within 45 days after the day the school receives a request for access. - Request an amendment to a student record the parent or eligible student believes is inaccurate, misleading, or otherwise in violation of FERPA. - Provide written consent before the school discloses personally identifiable information from the student's records, except to the extent that FERPA authorizes disclosure without consent. - File a complaint with the U.S. Department of Education concerning failures by the school to comply with FERPA requirements.
 The name and address of the office that administers FERPA are: